 Introduction

 As AI systems become more powerful and autonomous, ensuring they remain safe, beneficial, and aligned with human values becomes critical.
-AI safety is no longer an academic concernโit’s a practical necessity.
-This guide covers the principles, techniques, and practices for building responsible AI systems.
+AI safety is no longer an academic concern—it’s a practical necessity for every team building production AI.
+This guide covers the core principles, alignment techniques, safety mechanisms, and governance practices you need to build responsible AI systems.

 Understanding AI Safety